-GLASS RECYCLING.
 If you have glass to dispose of, please follow these instructions:

-- 1. It is important that glass is contaminant free.
-If questions, see your major professor. - A yellow container is located on our loading dock.
-It has a combination lock on the lid with a combination that corresponds to the current calendar year (so it is now 2013).
-Campus Services will change the combination each year. - As Building Supervisor, I will watch the full line on the container and call FP&M at 294-5100 to schedule a pick-up, which is usually on a Wednesday.
-Please do not overfill the container as it may become too heavy. - FP&M is working on obtaining small plastic containers that you can use in your labs to collect the glass and they will bring them to you when available. - 5.
-If questions, please contact Steph Loveland, Safety Committee chair, at 294-3024.
+- 1. THE GLASS HAS TO BE CONTAMINANT-FREE.
+For questions, see your major professor. - 2.
+A yellow container is located on our loading dock.
+It has a combination lock on the lid with a combination that corresponds to the current calendar year (so it is now 2018).
+Campus Services will change the combination each year. - 3.
+The Building Supervisor will watch the full line on the container and call FP&M (Facilities Planning and Management) at (515)294-5100 to schedule a pick-up, which is usually on a Wednesday.
+Please do not overfill the container as it may become too - 4.
+Every lab should have a glass waste container.
+If one is not present, please request one from EHS on their waste disposal site.